Lay3rLabs/wavs-hats/README.md

 TODO:
 - More interesting example WAVS components that serve real use cases
-- Event Trigger cleanup (could be nicer and more gas efficient than shoving everything into `NewTrigger(bytes)`)
 - Finish Hat Creator script + component + docs

 NOTE: these are NOT audited and NOT PRODUCTION READY.
 Right now they work by letting anyone to trigger events that cause the services to run, and meant only for experimentation.